danielharrell/open-eyes-lect-2017-18/Open.md

 open is possible.
 For what if every way of being open were like the parabola?
 That is, what if every way of being open were really a way of being closed that merely looked open?
+What if we ourselves were enclosed in openness?
 <!--Note, will want to come back to this formulation as
 a way of anchoring this section of the lecture.--> <!--Raise question at beginning of next section: Does the account in